OFA-Sys/OFA/README.md

 * [x] To release finetuning and inference codes for unimodal downstream tasks soon.
 * [ ] To release codes for pretraining soon.
 * [ ] To integrate more downstream tasks concerning more modalities to our OFA framework.
+* [ ] To release smaller models, including OFA-medium, OFA-tiny, as well as OFA-edge.
+* [ ] To release OFA for Chinese.
 <br></br>

 # Approach